PhillypHenning/Witchlight/Sessions/Arc-3/Session-3.md

         - Lorna's dominate person when used successfully against Karag will activate his rage and set his allies to enemies

+## Cutscene
+*Scene: A dimly lit, run-down shack.
+Dual Ogre inhabitants are occupied with their mundane tasks.
+The female Ogre tends to a small, glowing furnace, the flames dancing in her intense gaze.
+Nearby, the male Ogre idly picks wax from his ears with a crude, sharpened stick.
+Opposite him at the hastily assembled table, an enigmatic human woman and a figure cloaked head-to-toe in black cloth quietly observe the room.*

+*The air is thick with a mix of smoke, sweat, and the faint metallic tang of something indefinable.
+The shack's wooden walls creak as if they might collapse any moment, adding to the oppressive atmosphere.*

+*Suddenly, a loud, deliberate knocking on the door snaps everyone's attention away from their immediate preoccupations.
+Eyes narrow and grips tighten on whatever weapons or tools are at hand.*

+*The door swings open with a dramatic crash.
+Two imposing Minotaurs step inside.
+The first, towering and muscular, wields a massive two-handed axe that gleams sinisterly in the flickering firelight.
+The second Minotaur, sporting a thick black beard interlaced with tendrils of smoke that wisp into the air, follows closely behind.*

+*With a smug, guttural laugh, they heave a torn-apart corpse of a human-sized bunny onto the dirt floor.
+Blood and fur scatter upon impact, sending a wave of metallic scent through the air.*

+***"Caught us a meal,"*** the axe-wielding Minotaur bellows, his voice like grinding stones.

+*The room falls silent, save for the low crackling of the furnace and the heavy breath of the creatures assembled.
+The human woman and the cloaked figure exchange glances, the woman's eyes reflecting a mix of revulsion and calculated interest, while the cloaked figure seems entirely disinterested*

+***"Already making a mess of things, why am I not surprised?"*** asks the cloaked figure

+***"Got to have fun where you can, right?"*** the axe-wielding Minotaur asks back "They have deep holes to hide beneath back in Thither, we're just taking advantage of these rabbits stupidity."

+***"Hmm."***  Responsds the cloaked figure, ***"Anyway, we are all here for a reason and I don't plan on staying for.."*** motioning down to the half corpse on the ground "dinner.
+What's Skabatha response to my mother?"

 # Notes